 Find a new owner

-If none of the above options are suitable we will look to re-use this car as part of our goals to get people into second-hand electric vehicles!
+If none of the above options are suitable, we will look to re-use the vehicle in support of our mission to help more people access second-hand electric vehicles.

-The way this works is that we will initially market the car internally at your company to see if there are any people interested in taking over the lease.
-If there are no takers at your company, we will then market the car externally to our wider customer-base.
+This process begins by marketing the vehicle internally within your organisation to see if any colleagues are interested in taking over the lease.
+If there is no interest internally, we will then open the opportunity to our wider customer base.

 How long do they have to have had the car for before they or the company is protected?

-As part of our highly competitive risk protection offered, we offer redundancy protection from day one once the car has been delivered!
-In these cases, we here at ECS will cover the cost of the Early Returns Fee!
+As part of our highly competitive risk protection, we offer redundancy cover from day one of the car being delivered.
+In these cases, ECS will cover the cost of the Early Return Fee.

 What do I need to do if I am making someone redundant?